compstorylab/storywrangling/README.rst

 Zipf distribution for a given 15-minute batch
 **********************************

-To get the Zipf distribution of all n-grams in our database for a given language on a single 15-minute batch, please use the ``get_zipf_dist()`` method:
+To get the Zipf distribution for a given 15-minute batch, please use the ``get_zipf_dist()`` method: